CityofToronto/bdit_data-sources/volumes/miovision/README.md

 | W | WB | 14  |
 | | |total volume = 536|

-The ATR table exactly double-counts the number of vehicles travelling through intersections, since, for example, `leg(atr) = E` and `dir = EB` represents vehicles moving away from the intersection, and `leg(atr) = E` and `dir = WB` represents vehicles moving toward it.
+The ATR table exactly double-counts the number of vehicles travelling through intersections, since it counts vehicles approaching and exiting the intersection.
+For example, `leg(atr) = E` and `dir = EB` represents vehicles exiting the intersection, and `leg(atr) = E` and `dir = WB` represents vehicles approaching the intersection.

-> However, the above is not applicable to pedestrian counts which are
-> `classification_uid` = 6 and `movement_uid` = 5, 6.
-Pedestrian counts in the
-> TMC and ATR tables have an equal number of rows and equal total volume.
+**It is important to note that pedestrian counts (`classification_uid` = 6 and `movement_uid` IN (5, 6)) in the TMC and ATR tables have an equal number of rows and equal total volume - they are not double counted like vehicles (including bicycles).**

+**In the TMC table (aka `volumes_15min_mvt`)**
+The `leg` represents the side of the intersection that the pedestrian is crossing.
+Pedestrian movements are tracked using `movement_uid` 5 or 6 (clockwise or counterclockwise, respectively).
+[This diagram](#Pedestrian-Movement) will help you visualize the clockwise and counterclockwise movements.

+**In the ATR table (aka `volumes_15min`)**
-- **For pedestrian counts**, the `leg` represents the side of crosswalk the pedestrians are at whereas `dir` represents which direction they are walking towards.
+The `leg` represents the side of the intersection that the pedestrian is crossing.
+The `dir` represents which direction they are walking towards.
 So, if leg = N and dir = EB means that the pedestrian is at the North crosswalk crossing from the west side to the east side.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|